UtrechtUniversity/workshop-introduction-to-R-and-data/installation.md

 # Installation and troubleshooting guide

 The workshop *Introduction to R & Data* makes use of R and Rstudio.
-Also, the R package `tidyverse` is used.
+Also, R packages bundled in the `tidyverse` are used.
 This document shows how to install R and RStudio, and how to install and load tidyverse from Rstudio.

 Most workshops on R programming make use of an RStudio server.
 With an RStudio server, the participant logs in onto the website and gets a web based RStudio IDE.
 We prefer a local installation of RStudio for our workshop.
 We hope that this removes a barrier for users to start working with R themselves.
 Because  not every system is equally cooperative in installing everything, we have compiled [an elaborate troubleshooting guide](installation.md#troubleshooting).
 Please let us know of any errors that you encountered, and how you fixed them!
 We will add these to the guide.

 # Installation